zokradonh/kopano-docker/CONTRIBUTING.md

 To get an impression how the containers interact/relate with each other have a look at the [architecture](ARCHITECTURE.md) description.

+## Helping others help you

+When reporting issues or asking questions please make sure to use the appropriate templates and include information such as your current configuration and versions (see https://github.com/zokradonh/kopano-docker#troubleshooting for interesting commands for this).
+If you are having questions about scripts and commands please make sure to include the command you're executing and the full output of this command.

 ## Testing

 This project includes a few automated tests that can be run to ensure that containers start up and are operational.
 Required tools for testing can be installed by executing `bash .ci/setup-tools.sh`.